Best Succulent Soil Reviewed - with Buying Guide (2023)

-- Available different-sized bags to suit your need.
+Available different-sized bags to suit your need.

-- Just like Bonsai Jack’s succulents soil, it is also on the expensive side.
+- Just like the first succulents soil, it is also on the expensive side.
 But due to its features, it worth it.

 1-Gallon Succulent Soil by “Fat Plants San Diego”

 This is the last premium succulent soil by “Fat Plants San Diego” that is used to grow and bloom succulents to perfection.

 “Fat Plants San Diego” is a California based nursery and grower.
 They have formulated their succulents soil according to a home-made recipe.
 This soil is being used to grow succulents for years.

 The Fat Plant succulents soil consists of sand and perlite, worm castings, blood and bone meal, volcanic pumice, and peat moss.
 It is a well-drained mix, full of nutrients.

 The Fat Plants succulent's soil particles size is not uniform which allows the plants to absorb the right amount of water.

 This soil is also already mixed and very easy to use.
 It creates a desert-like environment where succulents crave.

 The Fat Plants Succulent soil mix is available in 1/2-gallon, 1-gallon, and 2-gallon bags.